zeek/zeek/doc/frameworks/logging.rst

         redef enum Log::ID += { LOG };

         # Define the record type that will contain the data to log.
-        # By convention, the type is called "Info".
-        # All fields to log must have the &log attribute.
-        # If a field might not contain any data, use the
-        # &optional attribute.
         type Info: record {
             ts: time        &log;
             id: conn_id     &log;
             service: string &log &optional;
+            missed_bytes: count &log &default=0;
         };
     }

     # Optionally, we can add a new field to the connection record so that
     # the data we are logging (our "Info" record) will be easily
     # accessible in a variety of event handlers.
-    # By convention, the name of this new field is the lowercase name of
-    # the module.
     redef record connection += {
+        # By convention, the name of this new field is the lowercase name
+        # of the module.
         foo: Info &optional;
     };